parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ### isXPLL

-This property is true if the user has extension installed.
+This property is true if the user has the extension installed.

 ```js
 window.xpll.isXPLL; // => true